PDSA Pet Practice Service

 The PDSA does not receive any government or lottery funding, and is run purely on the donations received from the public.

-PDSA Pet Aid is available at our Rugby surgeries to pet owners who receive either:
+PDSA Pet Practice Service is available at our Rugby surgeries to pet owners who receive means-tested help with either:

 - live in the following postcodes CV21, CV22 or CV23.